 Interestingly Cedrenus, a little earlier, in 322B, tells us of various items removed from temples and set up at Constantinople, after the defeat of Eugenius by Theodosius in 394.

-In the [palace] of Lausus was … the image of Athena of Lindos … which was once given by Sesostris, tyrant of Egypt, as a gift to Cleobulus, tyrant of Lindos.
-And Venus of Cnidos, from white stone, nude, hand over the pudenda, the work of Praxiteles of Cnidos.
-And Juno of Samos, the work of Lysippus and Bupalos of Chios. … And the ivory Zeus of Phidias, which Pericles dedicated in the Olympic temple.
+In the [palace] of Lausus was … the image of Athena of Lindos, of emerald stone, four feet high, the work of Scyllides and Dipoenus the statue-makers, which was originally given by Sesostris, tyrant of Egypt, as a gift to Cleobulus, the tyrant of Lindos.
+And the Aphrodite of Cnidos, from white stone, nude, hand over the pudenda, the work of Praxiteles of Cnidos.
+And the Hera of Samos, the work of Lysippus and Bupalos of Chios. … And the ivory Zeus of Phidias, which Pericles dedicated in the Olympic temple.

 So it sounds as if the image was removed from Olympia before the games had ceased; but it is in the same year and it would be strange if the events were unrelated.
 In 348A we read of the fire at Constantinople that happened in the 5th year of the emperor Marcian.
 Among the places burned is the palace of Lausus.

 Let us move on to the Scholion on Lucian.
 This reads as follows, in full: